 City life is often romanticized.
 Books, television and movies have presented it as bursting from the seams with adventure, culture and a wealth of possibilities.
 Making it big in the big city has been a mantra for young people for decades, and not without good reason.
 But realistically, not everyone is going to enjoy the hustle and bustle of an urban environment.
-How do you decide whether you’d thrive in this environment?
+How do you decide whether you’d thrive in a major metro area?

 It’s time to step back and take a careful look at your options.
 Like everything else, living in the city has advantages and disadvantages.
-You should have an informed understanding of both before you make any big decisions.
-If you’re considering a move to a major metro area, we’ll walk you through some things you should know as you move forward.
+Some are logistical, like expenses and housing, and others are deeply personal — in which environment are you the happiest?
+You should have an informed understanding of all of the above before you make any big decisions.
+If you’re considering a move to a big city, we’ll walk you through some things you should know as you move forward.

 Living in the City: Advantages